karenpayneoregon/configuration-helpers/ConsoleDemoApp1/readme.md

 ﻿# About

-Demonstrates how to use json file for connections.
+:green_square: Demonstrates how to use json file for connections.

 # Configuration file